firdaus-aibm/filament-pdf-sanitizer/README.md

 ## 🔧 How It Works

-1. **Detection**: The plugin detects when a PDF file is selected in a file input
+1. **Registration**: Plugin adds `->sanitize()` method to Filament's FileUpload component
+2. **Detection**: When a FileUpload with `->sanitize()` receives a PDF file, sanitization is triggered
-2. **Validation**: Checks file size and page count limits (if configured)
+3. **Validation**: Checks file size and page count limits (if configured)
-3. **Sanitization**: Each PDF page is rendered to a canvas, converted to a JPEG image, and rebuilt as a clean PDF
+4. **Sanitization**: Each PDF page is rendered to a canvas, converted to a JPEG image, and rebuilt as a clean PDF
-4. **Progress**: Shows visual progress indicator during sanitization (if enabled)
+5. **Progress**: Shows visual progress indicator on the FileUpload component during sanitization (if enabled)
-5. **Interception**: The sanitized PDF replaces the original file before the upload request is sent
+6. **Interception**: The sanitized PDF replaces the original file before the upload request is sent
-6. **Caching**: Sanitized files are cached using WeakMap to prevent re-processing on retry
+7. **Caching**: Sanitized files are cached using WeakMap to prevent re-processing on retry
-7. **Cleanup**: Canvas elements and memory are automatically cleaned up after processing
+8. **Cleanup**: Canvas elements and memory are automatically cleaned up after processing

 ### What Gets Removed ❌